The Mac, iPad, Apple Watch and AirPods are all seeing big discounts for Black Friday

 All AirPods offer a fast pairing experience with other Apple devices — think iPhone, iPad, Mac, Apple Watch and even the Apple TV.
 As soon as you pop them in your ears, they’ll be connected and ready to pump up the jams.
 The carrying case also doubles as a charger and delivers several recharges.

 AirPods Pro take things to another level, and it should be evident, as they’re our top pick for true wireless earbuds.
 They offer a slightly smaller build with the addition of a silicone ear tip.
 This not only makes them more comfortable for longer listening sessions but helps to seal off the ear for passive sound blocking.
-Better yet, they offer class-leading noise cancellation.
+Better yet, they offer class-leading noise cancellation and on Amazon are down to just $169.
+That’s the lowest price ever.

 Here are the deals currently running: